augustkang/keyfinder/README.md

 (Default : example)

 ## TODO
-- Inject AWS Credential safely
+- Inject AWS Credential securely(Or retrieve from other source)
-- Refactoring